 2.2 The Production Council shall be Chaired by the Producer, with the General Director serving as the Vice-Chair

 Article VIII: Elections Section 1: Officers 1.1 Election of the Officers shall be by secret ballot at the Post-Production Meeting.
+Secret ballot is defined as Blind Vote by the Company, with the votes known only by the highest authority within the company.
 1.2 In the event that there is only one nomination for a Board position, the secret ballot may be waived by the Chair.
 1.3 Letters of nomination for Office shall be submitted to the current Executive Committee of the Board of Directors prior to the Post-Production Meeting.
 1.4 The nomination letters shall be presented to the company at that meeting.
 1.5 Nominations off the floor shall also be considered by Membership at that meeting.
 1.6 Officers shall then be elected from among all nominees, with a true majority of voting Members determining the Officer.
 Voting shall proceed as follows: If there are more than two nominees for a position, a primary election may be necessary to reach a true majority vote.
 An initial election will be held.
 If the winner of that election did not receive a true majority of the votes, the two candidates with the most votes will then run against one-another only.
 Results of the initial vote will not be divulged to anyone before the final vote has been tallied and announced to the Members of the Company present at the meeting; if only two members run for a position, the winner will receive a majority vote and therefore no second election is necessary.
 1.7 Two Members may share an Office, but each Member shall then have half a vote when voting as an officer.
 1.8After a singular member has held the same office position twice, they are no longer eligible to run for said position.
 Similarly, the same combination of two members cannot share the same office position for more than two seasons.
 The member will have the opportunity to hold said position if they share it with an eligible member or can simply mentor and provide ideas to the new position holder.

 Section 2: Directing Staff 2.1 Election of the Directing Staff for the Production shall be by secret ballot at the Thanksgiving Meeting, with the exception of the General Director who shall be elected by secret ballot at the Post-Production Meeting.
 2.2 In the event that there is only one nomination for a Directorship, the secret ballot may be waived by the Chair.
 2.3 Letters of nomination for positions of Directorship shall be submitted to the current Executive Committee of the Board of Directors prior to the Thanksgiving Meeting.
 2.4 The nomination letters shall be presented to the company at that meeting.
 2.5 Nominations off the floor shall also be considered by Membership at that meeting.
 2.6 Directors shall then be elected from among all nominees, with a true majority of voting Members determining the Director.
 2.7 Two Members may share a Directorship, but each Member shall then have half a vote when voting as a Director.
 2.8 After a singular member has held the same directing position twice, they are no longer eligible to run for said position.
 Similarly, the same combination of two members cannot share the same directing position for more than two seasons.
 The member will have the opportunity to hold said position if they share it with an eligible member or can simply mentor and provide ideas to the new position holder.